kvasdopil/ui-gen/docs/MEMORY.md

   - `hashEmail()` - Creates SHA-256 hash of email for use as userId
   - Uses email hash for privacy (emails not stored in plain text)

-### UserAvatar Component

-- **File**: `src/components/UserAvatar.tsx`
-- **Key Features**:
-  - Uses `useSession` hook from `next-auth/react` to get session data
-  - Fixed position in top-right corner (`fixed top-4 right-4 z-[9999]`)
-  - Not affected by viewport transforms (positioned outside viewport-content div)
-  - Shows default icon (`FaUserCircle`) when not authenticated
-  - Shows Google profile image when authenticated (using Next.js Image component)
-  - Click handler: initiates sign-in if not authenticated, shows popup if authenticated
-  - Popup displays user name, email, and logout button
-  - Prevents event propagation (onMouseDown, onMouseMove, onMouseUp, onClick) to avoid interfering with viewport
-  - Uses `cursor-default` on popup menu to override viewport cursor
-  - Closes popup when clicking outside

-### Screen Component

-- **File**: `src/components/Screen.tsx`
-- **Key Features**:
-  - Manages `conversationPoints` state (array of ConversationPoint objects)
-  - Extracts screen title from HTML metadata (`<!-- Title: ... -->`) and displays it above the screen
-  - **Flexible Layout**: Screen container has flexible width (stretches horizontally) with min-height of 844px
-  - **Dynamic Iframe Height**: Iframe width is fixed at 390px, but height adjusts dynamically based on content (minimum 844px)
-  - **Height Communication**: Uses `postMessage` API to communicate content height from iframe to parent
-  - **Minimum Height Enforcement**: CSS ensures html, body, and root content element have min-height: 844px
-  - Wraps generated HTML with full document structure and simplified CSS/JS for height management
-  - Injects Tailwind CDN and helper scripts
-  - Renders iframe with `sandbox="allow-same-origin allow-scripts"`
-  - Auto-starts generation when screen has conversation point without HTML
-  - Replaces incomplete conversation points instead of duplicating them (prevents duplicate prompts)
-  - Adds modification prompts to history immediately (before API response) for better UX
-  - Replaces incomplete points with completed ones when generation finishes
-  - Removes incomplete points if generation fails
-  - Uses `generationInProgressRef` with screen ID + timestamp key to prevent duplicate API calls
-  - Reuses existing incomplete conversation points when auto-generation triggers to prevent duplicates
-  - **Auth Flow Preservation**: When API returns 401, saves prompt and screenId to storage, triggers sign-in, and auto-retries after auth
-  - Displays placeholder screen with spinner, "Creating UI" text, and user prompt when generation is in progress or when screen has no content yet
-  - Shows "No content" message only when screen has no prompts and is not loading
-  - Shows PromptPanel when screen is selected (even if it has no conversation points yet)
-  - **Clickable Highlights**: Toggle button next to screen title to show/hide interactive element highlights
-    - Highlights `<a>` elements with `href` attribute in magenta
-    - Highlights `<button>` elements in cyan
-    - Overlay layer positioned absolutely over iframe without modifying generated content
-    - Uses `offsetLeft`/`offsetTop` to calculate positions relative to iframe document (not affected by CSS transforms)
-    - State is not persisted (resets on page reload)
-  - **HTML Wrapper**: Simplified implementation with CSS rules for min-height and JavaScript for height calculation

-### Prompt Panel

-- **File**: `src/components/PromptPanel.tsx`
-- **Key Features**:
-  - Displays conversation points (prompts) as clickable cards (or shows empty state with just "Modify" button for screens with no prompts)
-  - Highlights selected prompt with blue border and background
-  - **Dynamic Labels**: Shows "What you want to create" for empty screens, "What you would like to change" for screens with existing prompts
-  - Modification input field with dynamic placeholder text
-  - **Auto-Focus**: Textarea automatically focuses when "Modify" button is clicked, allowing immediate typing
-  - Ctrl/Cmd+Enter to submit modifications (keyboard shortcut support)
-  - **Create Button Fix**: Uses `onMouseDown` with `preventDefault()` instead of `onClick` to prevent blur event from dismissing the panel when textarea is focused
-    - Prevents `onBlur` handler from closing the form before `handleCreate` can execute
-    - Ensures form stays open and create action completes successfully
-  - Positioned absolutely to the right of Screen component
-  - Uses `left-full ml-2` for positioning
-  - Always shows "Modify" button, even for screens with no conversation points yet

 ### Storage

 - **File**: `src/lib/storage.ts`